 From India, Madras

-1) In my offer letter, it is written that "I will abide by any change in policy that would be taken based on business need".
+1) In my offer letter, it is stated that "I will abide by any change in policy that would be taken based on business need."
 Though such clauses are arguable, the company can easily aggrandize any rule and regulation based on such clauses.
-Signing to any such clause also reserves rights to the company so as to when and how rules will be changed.
+Signing to any such clause also reserves rights to the company regarding when and how rules will be changed.

 2) Is there any regulation on the notice period based on service periods?
-If a person has not served more than seven months, why would he serve a 3-month notice period?
-A person can think of changing employers early only if he finds huge disappointment in work than what was proposed at the time of joining or a serious personal issue.
-If both scenarios are true, how can an employer block that resource stating a 3-month Notice Period?
+If a person has not served more than seven months, why would they serve a 3-month notice period?
+A person might consider changing employers early only if they find huge disappointment in work compared to what was proposed at the time of joining or due to a serious personal issue.
+If both scenarios are true, how can an employer block that resource by stating a 3-month notice period?
 I think regulations are made not for employees, but for employers.
 That's why several companies have different structures and clauses in offer letters.
 It's how they skin a cat.

 @ratushar: As you are in the same predicament, I think you can ask your new employer to stretch the joining time a bit.